-If the debt is outside the statute of limitations—the time period in which the debt buyer must bring its lawsuit—you can safely ignore the debt buyer's demands.
+If the debt is outside the statute of limitations (the period in which the debt buyer must bring its lawsuit), you can safely ignore the debt buyer's demands.
 Usually, the statute of limitations falls somewhere between three to six years.

-Removing negative information from your credit report.
-You should always ask the debt buyer to have the original creditor remove derogatory information from your credit report as part of any settlement.
+Removing negative information from your credit reports.
+You should always ask the debt buyer to have the original creditor remove derogatory information from your credit reports as part of any settlement.
 The debt buyer is unlikely to agree, but making the request gives you leverage during the settlement negotiations.
-If the debt buyer believes that your request is a deal breaker, it may be willing to accept less money in settlement.
-(Learn more in Debt Buyers and Your Credit Report.)
+If the debt buyer believes that your request is a deal-breaker, it might be willing to accept less money in a settlement.

 Also, the debt buyer could sue you if you fail to make payments under the new agreement.
-It's much easier for a debt buyer to sue you on a new contract than to sue you on the original debt.
+It's much easier for a debt buyer to sue you on a new contract than the original debt.

 What happens when you respond to the suit.
-If you respond to the suit, the debt buyer will have to prove you owe the money and that it owns the debt.
+If you respond to the suit, the debt buyer will have to prove you owe money and that it owns the debt.
 Debt buyers rarely succeed in litigation against consumers who fight back.
-This is due in large part to the fact that debt buyers often lack the documentation required to prove their case in court.
-Though, if the debt buyer has all of the documentation that it needs to prove its case, you might want to try settling the case before it goes to trial.
-The debt buyer could be willing to settle for less than you owe in order to avoid the expense of a trial.
-(To learn more, see What To Do If A Debt Buyer Sues You).
+This is mainly because debt buyers often lack the necessary documentation to prove their court case.
+However, if the debt buyer has all the documentation needed to prove their case, you might want to try settling it before it goes to trial.
+The debt buyer could be willing to settle for less than you owe to avoid the expense of a trial.

-If you're receiving calls and letters from a debt buyer trying to collect a debt from you—or if a debt buyer is already suing you—consider talking to an attorney to find out what to do in your particular circumstances.
+If you're receiving calls and letters from a debt buyer trying to collect a debt from you, or if a debt buyer is already suing you, consider talking to a debt settlement attorney to find out what to do in your particular circumstances.